Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 });
 ```

-You can now import `DocumentStoreContext` and `AccountContext.tsx` into `App.tsx`, so that the next few components you create will have easy access to the `signer`, `documentStoreAddress` and any other values they need.
+You can now import `DocumentStoreContext` and `AccountContext.tsx` into `App.tsx`, so that the next few components you create will have easy access to the `signer`, `documentStoreAddress`, and any other values they need.

 In `App.tsx`: